Exploring Etna: Sicily’s Hottest Wine Region (VIDEO)

 The majority of Etna reds are made from indigenous grapes: Nerello Mascalese and Nerello Cappuccio.

-The whites are produced from Catarratto, Carricante, Trebbiano and Minnella grapes.
+The whites are produced from Catarratto, Carricante, Trebbiano and Minella grapes.

 We finish our epic adventure with an elegant food and wine pairing in Taormina.
 A popular hilltop town on the east coast of Sicily.